M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Scientific Questions and Measurement Requirements

 \section{Scientific Questions and Measurement Requirements}

-In order to structure the different regions and physical phenomena and make them more approachable from an instrument point of view, we define a broad scientific theme for the M$^5$ mission: From that, two primary scientific questions are derived, which are then segmented into scientific objectives.
+In order to structure the different regions and physical phenomena and make them more approachable from an instrument point of view, we define a broad scientific theme for the M$^5$ mission:\textit{``To understand how the variable solar wind conditions influence the dynamics and energy transport of the Martian induced magnetosphere."}

+From that, two primary scientific questions are derived, which are then segmented into scientific objectives.
 This hierarchy is shown in Table~\ref{tab_scienceobjs}, including reference to the regions of interest shown in Figure~\ref{fig:magnetosphere}.

 The first primary scientific question ($\textbf{Q1}$) focuses on the dependency of the Martian magnetosphere on solar wind conditions.
 The second question ($\textbf{Q2}$) relates to energy transport in the Martian magnetosphere.
 In addition to these two primary scientific questions, M$^5$ will be able to tackle two other secondary scientific questions.
 The third question ($\textbf{Q3}$) concentrates on the propagation of the solar wind in the solar system.
 The fourth question ($\textbf{Q4}$) is related to the possibility that reconnection in the Martian magnetotail is not the only process driving energy transport.